mantidproject/mantid/dev-docs/source/Widgets/Plotting.rst

         :raises KeyError: if the subplot name doesn't exist
         """
         return self.view.get_subplot(name)
-*Functions should only be exposed if they are necesssary for use with the plotting interface.*
+*Functions should only be exposed if they are necessary for use with the plotting interface.*

 Plotting View
 """""""""""""